How Does Scoring Work In Snooker?

 How do you score in snooker?

-To score in snooker, the player must pot, or sink, colored balls into a pocket on the table.
+To score in snooker, the player must pot or sink colored balls into a pocket on the table.
 Each of the seven colors (red, yellow, brown, green, blue, black, and pink) holds a value corresponding to a number.
-A player scores points by maneuvering around the table, lining up, and striking the cue ball into any of the colored balls on the table, resulting in them being potted.
+A player scores points by striking the cue ball into any of the colored balls on the table, resulting in them being potted.
 However, a player must pot a red ball, which holds a value of one, before and after any other color.
-Most commonly, players will choose to strike and pot a red ball, followed by the black ball, then red, then black, and so on until all of the red have been potted.
 Interestingly, a player can also score points if their opponent commits a foul.

 What are the rules of snooker?

-The rules of snooker are quite similar to other pool games, such as billiards.
 The objective of a snooker frame is to strike the cue ball into colored balls, sinking them into a pocket in order to score enough points to outscore an opponent.
-A player must hit the red ball before potting a colored ball, until all of the red balls have been potted.
+A player must hit the red ball before potting a colored ball.
 Players flip a coin to decide who starts the first frame of a match.
-If a player fails to pocket a ball, the turn is passed to the next player.
-If a player fouls, their opponent receives points, and the turn is passed to the opponent.
-Once all of the snooker balls have been potted, the player with the most points wins the frame.
+If a player fails to pocket a ball, the turn is passed.
+If a player fouls, their opponent receives points and the turn is passed.
+Once all snooker balls have been potted, the player with the most points wins the frame.

 Do you have to call your shots in snooker?